List of Uta no Prince-sama characters: STARISH

 Masato is a student in Class A. Raised in a strict, traditional environment, he is the oldest son and heir to the Hijirikawa Group.
 He, Ranmaru and Ren were childhood friends because they were all "heirs to rich corporations."
 He has a strained relationship with his father due to the fact that he has chosen to become an idol rather than the head of the Hijrikawa family.
 Masato is serious and has a conservative way of thinking, which causes him to clash with Ren at times.
+He has a younger sister named Mai.
 He plays the piano.
+His image color is blue and his birthday is on December 29.